Use Your Old iPad as a Second Monitor

 Use a Stand

-If the iPad is lying flat on the desk, you’ll be looking down at it — not great for your neck.
-A simple tablet stand ($12) at eye level next to your laptop makes a huge difference.
+If the iPad is lying flat on the desk, you’ll be craning your neck down all day.
+A simple tablet stand (~$20) props it up at eye level next to your laptop.
 The Lamicall adjustable stand works well for this.

 Wired vs. Wireless